Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - Quiver
 - Attunement

 **True Silver:** Every time you hit a creature with an arrow/bolt/bullet from this quiver the creature gets a stack of true silver.
-When a creature has 3 stacks of true silver they take force equal to half their armor class.
-If you attack a different creature, the creature loses all stacks of true silver.
+When a creature has 3 stacks of true silver they take force equal to their armor class minus 5 and remove all stacks.
+If their armorclass is lower than 5 they take no damage.
+If the target is a shapeshifter or affected by polymorph they are returned to their true form.

 **Monster hunter:** Whenever you hit an undead, monstrosity or shapeshifer with an arrow/bolt/bullet from this quiver they get grieveus wounds.